covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Vignettes:RiskofDeath.rst

             :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

-*How big do you think the chances are that an otherwise healthy 5 year old will have to go to the hospital?*
+*How big do you think the chances are that an otherwise healthy 30 year old will die?*

 .. csv-table::